 Best example: go on a sales call.
 Your chances of getting what you want are tied to your ability to frame the discussion around how to help the retail buyer achieve his or her objectives.
 They will listen.

 When people ask me about my preferred criteria for a lifetime partner, I list this ability near the top.
 Once the laughter stops and I explain, I usually win them over.
+And then I double down by sharing how important this is in business, too.

 You build or strengthen your most valued relationships through the process by which you manage the bumps in the road.
 The more human skills of listening, empathy, negotiating, generosity and diplomacy all come into play and are magnified by how you navigate difficult situations and discussions, individually or in teams.

-From the beginning of my career I have said “conflict is an agent of understanding and progress’; I still feel that way today.
+From the beginning of my career I have said “conflict is an agent of understanding and progress”; I still feel that way today.
 Only a few months ago I had a very difficult situation with the President of a PR agency that I engaged to work on a project.
 We agreed not to work together again on my current list of projects.
 Ten minutes after that tough phone call she emailed me to appreciate my professionalism and the extent to which I chose each word carefully.
 Today, we are working together again in a different capacity, supporting each other’s businesses and careers.

 Also, if you become adept at dealing with the tough stuff, you will in turn energize appetite to tackle the challenges and complexities of your job.
 Your productivity and career trajectory will benefit since you will be last to avoid situations that even decent leaders are afraid to tackle.
+Having difficult conversations — even when conflict isn’t involved — is a routine part of driving for results.
+Work on ditching your avoidance skills — while crafting those of diplomacy — early on in your career.

 CONSISTENCY and AUTHENTICITY